-The upper-division curriculum includes studio and laboratory work in industrial design, graphics, material design, professional practice, and a number of approved program electives.
+The upper-division curriculum includes studio and laboratory work in industrial design, graphics, material design and professional practice.
+Students also take a number of approved program electives.
 A supervised summer internship is part of the curriculum.

-Upper-division studios emphasize projects which promote an interdisciplinary approach to solving problems and which develop the student's intellectual understanding of the philosophy and direction of methods and theories related to industrial design.
+Upper-division studios emphasize projects that promote an interdisciplinary approach to solving problems and that develop the student's intellectual understanding of the philosophy and direction of methods and theories related to industrial design.
 Problems proceed from small consumer products with simple task functions to larger and more complex problems and systems.
 Studio projects also emphasize the design processes: problem resolution through concept ideation, dialogue with specialists in related areas, and product development, presentation, and marketing.

 Graduates of the program accept entry-level positions in industry and firms doing product and packaging design.
-They may focus on consumer products, transportation, electronics, medical devices, health products, recreational products, or materials application.
-Students may also choose to continue their education with graduate studies to enrich their design skills, to specialize, or to prepare for college-level teaching.
+Designers may focus on consumer products, transportation, electronics, medical devices, health products, recreational products, or materials application.
+Students may also choose to continue their education with graduate studies to enrich their design skills, to specialize, or to prepare for collegelevel teaching.